 The American Osteopathic Board of Internal Medicine administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
 The following stages represent key milestones in the process to obtain subspecialty board certification in Critical Care Medicine.

 1. In order to take the Critical Care Medicine Written Exam, applicants must be AOA board-certified internal medicine specialists who have completed an AOA-recognized training program in the care of critically ill patients.

 2. The Critical Care Medicine Written Exam is offered in August.
-The application period for the Written Exam opens in December of the previous year.
+The application period for the Written Exam opens in mid-March.

 Become Board Certified